sakit333/kubernetes-v1.30.2-cluster-kubeadmdm/README.md

 sudo kubeadm config images pull sudo kubeadm init
 ```
-#### After Initialzing the Cluster Connect to it and apply the CNI yaml (We're using Weave CNI in this guide)
+#### After Initialzing the Cluster Connect to it and apply the CNI yaml in Master node

 ```bash
 #To start using your cluster, you need to run the following as a regular user: